janeczku/docker-calibre-web/README.md

 	--env CALIBRE_PATH=/dbox/Dropbox/Calibre \
 	-p 8080:80 janeczku/calibre-web

-## Using the app
+## Using the app - Quick start

-Point your browser to `http://HOSTNAME:8080`  and login as user `admin` with the password `admin123`.
-Don't forget to change the default password.
+1. Point your browser to `http://hostname:8080` (or whatever host port you mapped the container to)
+2. Set `Location of Calibre database` to the path of the folder where you mounted your Calibre folder in the container (e.g. /calibre)
+3. Hit "submit" then "login".

+**Default admin login:**
+*Username:* admin
+*Password:* admin123

-To access the OPDS catalog feed, point your Ebook Reader to `http://HOSTNAME:8080/feed`.
-To download books over OPDS, your reader has to support HTTP-Basic authentication.
+To access the OPDS catalog feed, point your Ebook Reader to `http://hostname:8080/opds`.

 ## ENV variables

-**CALIBRE_PATH**
-Default: `CALIBRE_PATH=/calibre`
-Configure the path where the Calibre database is located.
-This is only needed when using an existing volume from another container.

-**PUBLIC_USER_REG**
-Default: `PUBLIC_USER_REG=0`
-If this is set to '1' unauthorized visitors can register and create user accounts.

-**ENABLE_UPLOADING**
-Default: `ENABLE_UPLOADING=0`
-Set to '1' to enable PDF upload feature.

-**ANON_BROWSE**
-Default: `ANON_BROWSE=0`
-Set to '1' to enable not logged in users to browse the catalog.

 **SSL_CERT_NAME**
 Default: ``
 To use a custom SSL certificate copy or mount the crt file to /etc/nginx/ssl and set this environment variable to the cert's filename, e.g. "example.com.crt".
+Don't forget modify your `docker run` command to map port 443 from the container to the host.

 **SSL_KEY_NAME**
 Default: ``